-The protection of a building confers protection not only on the building, but also on any object or structure fixed to the building which is ancillary to the building.
+Steps were taken to identify and map the extent of listing as part of the 2011 - 2012 resurvey of the historic environment in Jersey.
 It may be difficult in some cases to decide whether a particular object or structure is a fixture or not.
-Each case must be treated in the light of its own facts, and owners who are contemplating works are advised to contact the Planning and Environment Department first.
+Each case must be treated in the light of its own facts, and owners who are contemplating works are advised to contact the Regulatory directorate first.